krisinampudi/Myobtest/README.md

 > Stage3: Articatory if moved to specific directory and comand is executed to run the jar file.
 >tage4: this stage sends a notification of the status of the pipeline.

+FunctionalTest Job

+A test job is created and is triggered when the initial job Myobtest pipeline is executed.

 Deployment

 A ec2 instance with java, jenkins is used to deploy the jar file.